microsoft/vscode-dev-containers/containers/kubernetes-helm-minikube/README.md

     FROM node:lts
     ```

-* If you want minikube to automatically start when the dev container starrts, uncomment the following line:
+* If you want minikube to automatically start when the dev container starts, uncomment the following line:

     ```json
     "postStartCommand": "nohup bash -c 'minikube start &' > minikube.log 2>&1",